Explore this course:

 1 year full-time

-Graduates from this course often work in industry.
-Some of the biggest employers of Sheffield chemistry graduates are consumer goods companies such as Unilever and Reckitt, where chemists make many of the products you see on supermarket shelves, and pharmaceutical companies such as AstraZeneca and GSK, where chemists develop new medicines.
-Our graduates also create the products and materials behind industrial-scale manufacturing, going onto roles at chemical companies such as Croda and Dow.
+Graduates from this programme frequently find a job in industry.
+Some of the major employers of Sheffield chemistry graduates are consumer goods firms such as Unilever and Reckitt, where chemists make many of the products you see on supermarket shelves, and pharmaceutical companies such as AstraZeneca and GSK, where chemists develop novel medications.

-This course is great preparation for a PhD in chemistry.
+This course is also a great preparation for a PhD in chemistry.
 Sheffield chemistry graduates have secured postgraduate research positions at many of the world's top 100 universities.